briPXY/nn-upscaler-onnxweb/README.md

 ```
 _Select an image -> select models / runtime -> upscale_

-Bundle and it's backends will generated in static/, bundle.min.js is lightweight due to it's independent from ort module, the javascript backends and it's wasm URL can be provided externally like from a CDN, by assigning the urls on `wnx.backendPath.wasm` or `wnx.backendPath.ort` or `wnx.backendPath.all`.
+Bundle and it's backends will generated in /dist/.
+Bundle.min.js is lightweight due to it's independent from ort module, the ort modules (recommended to use ort.all.min.js) can be provided externally like from a CDN, by assigning the URL to `wnx.modulePath.all = "path/to/ort.all.min.js"` or set url contain all module/backend file with `wnx.setRuntimePathAll("url/without/filename/)`.

 ## Runtime Backends
 - Web Assembly: Multi-threading/SIMD is supported by onnx runtime.